What every best Air Mattresses has:

 Durable materials.
 SoundAsleep air mattresses are constructed durable, 15-gauge materials, and the top is waterproof.
 Most say this air bed holds up well over time, although we saw a few scattered complaints about leaking or punctures.
 However, SoundAsleep has some of the best reviews for customer service we've ever seen -- even those who are unhappy with the air mattress can't say enough kind things about the customer service, and they come away ultimately satisfied.
 Most of the negative reviews we read about this blow-up bed were from those who tried to use it for camping or for long-term, months-long usage.
 The manufacturer states unequivocally that the Dream Series air beds are suitable only for indoor, short-term or occasional usage by guests, not for the outdoors or as a dedicated bed.

-The SoundAsleep Dream Series is the second-highest rated temporary air mattress in this roundup, with an owner satisfaction rating of 91 percent based on the input of more than 9,480.
+The SoundAsleep Dream Series is the second-highest rated temporary air mattress in this roundup, with an owner satisfaction rating of 90 percent based on the input of nearly 14,730 consumers.
 The only one that bests it is an air mattress for kids with far less owner input.